Onboarding / Getting Started

 - Query params

-q(required): search textlimit(optional, default 20, max 50)category(optional): filters by asset category (invalid values return a 400 with allowed categories)
+q(required): search textlimit(optional, default 20, max 50)category(optional): filters by asset category (invalid values return a 400 with allowed categories)variants=all(optional): include every known variant per returned canonical assetprimaryVariantStrategy(optional):liquidity(default),execution_quality, orstock_redeemability

 Use this to power autocomplete and broad discovery.